CornCube/captcha-solver/README.md

 # captcha-solver

-a project that breaks Google ReCaptchas
+A project that breaks Google reCAPTCHA v2

 ### HOW TO USE